SRT Method

 Specific SRT Scenarios

-There is a growing list of SRT scenarios on the channel which illustrate the various reasons, situations and systems in which we might use SRT.
-Not that there is no one single SRT system.
-There are many possible combinations.
-Viewers must decide which is best for them and accept responsibility for the use thereof.
+There are a growing list of SRT scenarios on the channel which illustrate the various reasons, situations and systems in which we might use SRT.
+This content is not limited to a particular SRT system.
+This introductory video demonstrates that non-mechanical SRT is POSSIBLE and it can be EASY.
+(It was not intended to convey that this is the only or preferred SRT configuration.)

 Introducing Non-Mechanical SRT